anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 applied for the scenarios appropriate for the use of the extension.
-Therefore, extensions SHOULD NOT rely on query parameters when the extension is to be used in scenarios requiring clients to find authoritative servers, such as that described above, or other scenarios using redirects among servers of differing authorities.
+Therefore, extensions SHOULD NOT rely on query parameters when the extension is to be used in scenarios requiring clients to find authoritative servers, or other scenarios using redirects among servers of differing authorities.

 Extensions MAY use query parameters in scenarios where the client has a priori knowledge of the authoritative server to which queries are to